 What and where is it?

 This landmark arts center will be a place devoted to live performance, exhibits, gatherings, celebrations, work and creativity.
-Using the working name New Juneau Arts and Culture Center (New JACC), the new venue will attach to the existing Juneau Arts and Culture Center (JACC) venue and provide theater and gallery space, meeting rooms, offices for arts and cultural groups as well as a café.
-Near the Walter Soboleff Center, the Elizabeth Peratrovich Hall and the State Libraries, Archives and Museum (SLAM) building, it will house the Juneau Arts and Humanities Council (the Council), Juneau Jazz and Classics and be a hub for art of all genres in Juneau.
+Using the working name New Juneau Arts and Culture Center (New JACC), the new venue will replace the existing Juneau Arts and Culture Center (JACC) venue and provide theater and gallery space, meeting rooms, offices for arts and cultural groups, as well as a café.
+Near the Walter Soboleff Center, the Elizabeth Peratrovich Hall and the Father Andrew P. Kashevaroff Library, Archives, and Museum building, it will house the Juneau Arts and Humanities Council (the Arts Council), Juneau Jazz and Classics, and be a hub for art of all genres in Juneau.

 The New Juneau Arts and Culture Center will be: